flaviahotts/thecutterist-website/README.md

 # thecutterist-website
-This is my final project I have done for the SheCodes Basics Course
+This is my final project I have done as part of the SheCodes Basics Course.